Dhuldhoyavarun/concierge-chatbot/frontend/README.md

 ## About ##

-Frontend starter repository for HW 1 of the Cloud Computing & Big Data class at Columbia University and New York University.
+Frontend starter repository for Chatbot-Concierge Assignment of the Cloud Computing & Big Data class at Columbia University and New York University.
+Developed by (https://github.com/ndrppnc "Andrei Papancea")

 ## Usage ##